danielathome19/AP-Computer-Science/Notes/Unit_05.md

 ## Class Methods
 Functions, or **Methods**, serve a variety of purposes.
 They may provide us with a way to modify some class data, perform some calculations independent of any class data (static methods), or simply return some class data.
 Just like with constructors, these can also be **overloaded** to consume different arguments.
-As such, methods in Java classes can generally be classified by one of three possible categories:
+As such, methods in Java classes can generally be classified into one of three possible categories:
 * **Accessor Methods**: return some private class variable (typically) or some result using them; may also be static
 * **Mutator Methods**: modify some private class variable(s) and possibly return something; may also be static
 * **Static Methods**: generally, perform some task independent of any class variables (that are not also static, at least)